Good Morning America: September 2016–present: Roberts–Stephanopoulos–Strahan

 On September 6, 2016, Michael Strahan began his run as official full-time co-anchor of the program along with Roberts, Stephanopoulos, and Spencer.
 A new title sequence was debuted not including Spencer's name.
 The first hour focuses on the news of the morning anchored by Roberts, Stephanopulos, and Strahan.
 Zee does segments of the weather and Robach reads the morning headlines.
 The second hour is in the second floor studio and is taped in front of a live studio audience.
 It focuses on "soft news" and entertainment.
 It is anchored by the three main co-anchors (including Spencer) and features guests and talk show panel discussion.

 In April 2018, it was announced that Spencer would cut back on her hours on GMA from five days a week to three to focus on her own projects.
 On May 23, 2018, an afternoon extension of GMA (originally titled GMA Day, now known as GMA3) was announced as a replacement in the fall of 2018 for the cancelled cooking series The Chew in the 1:00 p.m.
 ET/noon CT timeslot.

-In April 2022, Roberts celebrated her 20th anniversary with Good Morning America, during which an on-air celebration was held with Roberts being honored with a plaque featuring her name on the grounds of Time Square.
+In April 2022, Roberts celebrated her 20th anniversary with Good Morning America, during which an on-air celebration was held with Roberts being honored with a plaque featuring her name on the grounds of Times Square.
+An anthropomorphic show mascot, Ray, styled as a sun-like creature, was introduced to the viewers on September 7, 2023.
+In the first half of 2024, the show uncharacteristically struggled in the ratings race.
+It lost the demographic of adults under the age of 54 to the Today show for several months, and periodically lost the same demographic in that period to CBS Mornings.

+In October 2023, it was announced that GMA (along with many of ABC News and WABC-TV's on-air studio operations) would relocate to a new Disney facility at 7 Hudson Square in Lower Manhattan.
+GMA officially moved on June 16, 2025, and began broadcasting out of Studio C in the new facility on the same day.
+As part of its relocation, a wholly new logo was unveiled for first time in 19 years that loosely resemblance to the 2002−06 Good Morning America.
+Additionally, a new graphics and new studios that artfully combines hard scenery, virtual set extensions and massive movable multipurpose LED units that move around on tracks was also unveiled, allowing the space to be reconfigured in a myriad of ways.

+On November 3, 2025, the program celebrated its 50th anniversary.
+Many former anchors joined in the celebration.